HemapriyaOfficial/WDM_EXP10/README.md

 ### Result:
-The preprocessing techniques on Twitter data using Rapidminer is implemented successfully.
+Thus sentimental analysis for twitter data using Rapidminer is done successfully.